- Attendance policy

 Tuition Refund Policy (excludes application fee)

-As an approved SEVP-Program, all CELCIS students who have F-1 or J-1 visas are required to enroll full-time during fall and spring semesters.
+CELCIS at Western Michigan University is authorized under Federal law to enroll nonimmigrant students.
+As an SEVP approved school, all CELCIS students who have F-1 or J-1 visas are required to enroll full-time during fall and spring semesters.
+Fall and Spring are mandatory semesters.